Alocasia lauterbachiana is a handsome indoor plant that you can grow without too much effort. Let’s have a look at how to grow The Purple Sword.

 Pests and Diseases

-Bugs like spider mites and aphids can be a problem.
+Bugs like mealybugs and scale insects can be a problem.
 Watch out for a grayish discoloration of leaves as that is a clear sign of pest infestation.
 Protective strategies include spraying foliage with neem oil, fungicide solution, alcohol, or castile soap solution.

 Root rot is a clear sign that your Alocasia plant needs a different soil mix to grow in, one that is well-aerated and doesn’t retain excess water.
 To tackle the problem of root rot, you can consider watering less than you do, and maybe clip off the black, rotted roots while treating the remaining unaffected ones with a fungicide solution.